TheoFEM-TUM/FLOW-OTTER/README.md

 ## Parameters

-Here you find the definition of parameters that can be used within the workflow manager:
+Here you find the definition of parameters that can be used within the workflow manager: [Click here to view the parameters](docs/parameters.md)

 ### example:
 **param** (type): meaning (*"default_option"*, "option1", "option2", ...)